 Now, between these two schools of thought the individual is driven from pillar to post.
 Let us assume we take sides-I am a Platonist, you a Spencerian,-I a spiritualist, you a materialist.
 We have built our structures, we have laid well the firm foundations.
-Now, the logic of authority demands that one having decided, it becomes one's duty to abide from his eye-he must reach out to approach it-it is not a part of himself-it is a revelation of another sphere of being.
-Then comes the wondrous transformation.
-Out of the infantile world of primary unity, the whole being residing in the semi-consciousness of the child, slowly develops the world of separation, discreteness, relation, and infinity.
-Then as age and experience develop the consciousness of the child, now attained to maturity, he again recedes from the outer world and realizes that all knowledge of the external is but the apprehension of inward spiritual experiences which he himself is capable of analyzing and even again separating from the inward unity of his real and indivisible self.
+Now, the logic of authority demands that one having decided, it becomes one's duty to abide by the decision.
+The two opposing fortresses must now bombard each other; each claimant insisting he alone defends the formidable fortress of the truth.